shweta-tripathi-r3/corda-runtime-os/applications/tools/p2p-test/p2p-layer-deployment/README.md

 ```bash
 ./gradlew :applications:tools:p2p-test:p2p-layer-deployment:install
 ```
-8. Login into [TinyCert](https://www.tinycert.org/login) and make sure you have those environment variables:
+8. Login into [TinyCert](https://www.tinycert.org/login) and make sure you have these environment variables:
   * `TINYCERT_API_KEY` the API key (You can get it [here](https://www.tinycert.org/docs/api))
   * `TINYCERT_PASS_PHRASE` Your pass phrase.
   * `TINYCERT_EMAIL` Your email address as it's registered in TinyCert.